cfaulkner985/poster-king/README.md

 The page has 2 buttons at the bottom.
 The first one is keep shopping button which will bring the user back to the products page so they can search for more posters.
 The second button is the secure checkout button which will bring the user to the checkout screen to complete the order.

+When the user click on the shopping cart icon and there is nothing in the cart it will let the user know and has a button to bring the user back to the posters page

 ## Checkout page
 The Checkout cart page has a heading at the top to make the user aware they are on the correct page.